hbctraining/variant_analysis/lessons/automation_of_variant_calling.md

 ```
 #!/bin/bash
-# This script is the automated versin for aligning sequencing reads against a reference genome using bwa
+# This script is the automated version for aligning sequencing reads against a reference genome using bwa

-# Assign sbatch directives

 # Load modules
 module load gcc/6.2.0